Tommy Wiseau: Background

-According to Sestero, Wiseau claims to have worked a variety of jobs in the San Francisco Bay Area, including restaurant busboy and hospital worker, and ran a business called Street Fashions USA at Fisherman's Wharf, employing comedian Aaron Barrett, and selling irregular blue jeans at discounted prices.
+According to Sestero, Wiseau claims to have worked a variety of jobs in the San Francisco Bay Area, including restaurant busboy and hospital worker, and ran a business called "Street Fashions USA" at Fisherman's Wharf, employing comedian Aaron Barrett and selling irregular blue jeans at discounted prices.
 He then claims to have eventually purchased and rented out large retail spaces in and around San Francisco and Los Angeles, making him independently wealthy.
 A 1994 article in the San Francisco Examiner identifies Wiseau as the owner of Street Fashions.
 Sestero states that the idea of Wiseau becoming wealthy so quickly via the jobs he claims to have had is so unlikely that he himself finds it impossible to believe.
-Sestero suggests on several occasions that many people involved with the creation of The Room believed the film to be part of some money laundering scheme for organized crime, but Sestero himself considers this unlikely.
+He notes that many people involved with the creation of The Room believed the film to be part of a money laundering scheme for organized crime, but Sestero himself considers this unlikely.

 Wiseau claims to have been involved in a near-fatal car crash in California after another driver ran a red light and struck Wiseau's vehicle; as a result, Wiseau was hospitalized for several weeks.
 Sestero suggests that this incident was the turning point in Wiseau's life that led him to pursue his dreams of becoming an actor and director, ambitions that he had long neglected while pursuing financial security.